 Endometriosis is a disease in which tissue that looks like the lining of the uterus grows outside of it.
 It affects millions of women around the world, causing a lot of pain and sometimes making it hard to get pregnant.
 As an expert female fertility doctor, my main goal for more than ten years has been to help people with endometriosis understand their condition better.

-I, Dr Pankhuri Gautam, a pelvic surgeon and obstetrician, I've seen firsthand how endometriosis can have a significant effect on a woman's life, from crippling pain to problems getting pregnant.
-I've been working hard to change how endometriosis is treated by using my expertise in laparoscopy and knowledge of minimally invasive methods.
+I, Dr Pankhuri Gautam, a gynecologist and obstetrician in Jaipur, I’ve seen firsthand how endometriosis can have a significant effect on a woman’s life, from crippling pain to problems getting pregnant.
+I’ve been working hard to change how endometriosis is treated by using my expertise in laparoscopy and knowledge of minimally invasive methods.

-Here, I'll talk about five minimally invasive treatments for endometriosis that have changed my patients' lives for the better.
-These methods, based on modern science and my strong dedication to women's health, give people struggling with this situation hope and a fresh direction to go.
+Here, I’ll discuss five minimally invasive treatments for endometriosis that have improved my patients’ lives.
+These methods, based on modern science and my strong dedication to women’s health, give people struggling with this situation hope and a fresh direction.

 Endometriosis does not presently have a cure.
 However, there are treatments available for the discomfort and infertility it causes.
 Endometriosis Treatment can help you relieve pain, improve fertility, remove endometriosis tissue, and alleviate the probability of the condition returning.